nspsck/RM67162_Micropython_QSPI/README.md

 CONFIG_PARTITION_TABLE_CUSTOM=y
 CONFIG_PARTITION_TABLE_CUSTOM_FILENAME="partitions-16MiB.csv"
 ```
-If the esp_lcd related functions are missing, do following:
+If the esp_lcd related functions are missing, do the following:
 ```Shell
 cd micropython/port/esp32
 # use the editor you prefer
 vim esp32_common.cmake
 ```
-Jump to line 105, or where ever `APPEND IDF_COMPONENTS` is located, add `esp_lcd` to the list should fixe this.
+Jump to line 105, or where ever `APPEND IDF_COMPONENTS` is located, add `esp_lcd` to the list should fix this.